Psychology (short story)

 "Psychology" is a 1920 short story by Katherine Mansfield.
 It was first published in Bliss and Other Stories.

 Plot summary

-A man visits a woman for tea.
-He tells her this is the only place he pays attention to in terms of its furniture and so on.
-He also loves her 'little boy'.
-They then talk about the state of the novel as a literary genre - coming to the conclusion that the psycho-novel is shoddy.
-She feels anguished about possibly having failed in not following suit with that genre however, and he leaves.
-He rings the bell, then a friend of hers comes along and whilst she would usually be annoyed by her, this time she puts her arm around her and entices her to come again soon.
-She then sets out writing about how she liked the talk on psychology with her friend.
+A man visits a woman for tea and remarks that her home is the only place where he pays any attention to the details of its furnishings.
+During the visit, he also expresses his affection for her “little boy,” a statue she has in her home.
+The two engage in a conversation about the state of the novel as a literary genre, ultimately agreeing that the psycho-novel is of poor quality.
+The woman becomes anguished at the prospect that she may have failed by not conforming to this genre.
+After the man departs and rings the doorbell, a friend of the woman arrives.
+Although she would normally be annoyed by her presence, this time the woman embraces her and invites her to return soon.
+Later, the woman begins writing about how much she enjoyed the discussion on psychology with her friend.